queens-satellite-team/Space-School/lab2/lab2.md

   1024       analog_data
 ```

+1. Click Start Simulation
-1. Open the serial monitor in Tinkercad and observe the values.
+2. Open the serial monitor in Tinkercad and observe the values.
-2. Click on the TMP36 sensor to make the temperature slider appear.
+3. Click on the TMP36 sensor to make the temperature slider appear.
-3. Play with the slider to see how the temperature value changes.
+4. Play with the slider to see how the temperature value changes.
-4. Verify your output with the photo below.
+5. Verify your output with the photo below.

 ![final temperature reading](https://github.com/queens-satellite-team/Space-School/blob/3577567d6b1087e243e1dc69c2789a75a1a7469c/lab2/lab2-images/temperature_reading.png)